 If $d_{0,0}=0$ and if the nonzero $d_{i,j}$ all have the same value, we say that the model is unweighted.
-The following picture is an example of a walk in the positive quadrant:
+The following picture provides an example of a walk in the nonnegative quadrant:

-Such objects are very natural both in combinatorics and probability theory: they are interesting for themselves and also because they are strongly related to other discrete structures, see \cite{BMM,DeWa-15} and references therein.
+Such objects are very natural both in combinatorics and probability theory: they are interesting for themselves and also because they are strongly related to other discrete structures; see~\cite{BMM,DeWa-15} and references therein.

 The weight of the walk is defined to be the product of the weights of its component steps.
 For any $(i,j)\in \Z_{\geq 0}^{2}$ and any $k\in \Z_{\geq 0}$, we let $q_{i,j,k}$ be the {sum of the weights of all walks reaching} the position $(i,j)$ from the initial position $(0,0)$ after $k$ steps.
-We introduce the corresponding trivariate generating series
+We introduce the corresponding trivariate generating function